braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap.md

 ![Zeotap user profile][4]

-For each user, the Zeotap segment can be found as a custom attribute on their user profile with the boolean value True if the user is part of the Zeotap Segment.
+For each user, the Zeotap segment can be found as a custom attribute on their user profile with the boolean value `true` if the user is part of the Zeotap Segment.
 Note the customer attribute name as you will need it when creating a Braze segment.

 Next, you must create and define this segment within Braze by performing the following steps:
 1. From the Braze dashboard, select __Segments__ and then __Create Segment__.